10.3 FMLA, ADA, Leave, Accommodation, and Medical Confidentiality

 Test Your Knowledge

-An employee says they need intermittent time off for recurring medical treatment.
+An employee asks for intermittent time off for recurring medical treatment but never says the word "FMLA."
 What should HR do?

 A